-14. Funding provision that delineates costs incurred by each entity
+14. Funding provisions that delineates costs incurred by each entity

-Instructors assigned to teach dual courses under this agreement will be employed by the College for the specific College assignment.
-All instructors, including those teaching classes meeting in the high schools, are paid by the College unless the dual enrollment class is taught as part of the teacher's regular high school teaching obligations or alternate arrangements are mutually agreed upon by the District and the College.
-The District will be invoiced \$850 per credit hour plus mileage when a College instructor provides a course at a high school.
-High school faculty instructors deemed qualified and approved by the College to teach a college course at a high school will be compensated by the District.
-The District will be invoiced \$71.98 or as state rule requires per student semester hour for dual students taking college classes during the fall or spring terms at any College location.
-On-line, synchronous web conferencing, or other technology based classes offered by the College are considered to be on the College campus.
+Instructors assigned to each dual course under this agreement will be employed by the College for the specific College assignment.
+All instructors, including those teaching classes meeting in the high schools, are paid by the College unless the dual enrollment class is taught as part of the teacher's regular high school teaching obligations or alternate arrangements are mutually agreed upon by the district and the College.
+The district will be invoiced \$850 per credit hour plus mileage when a College instructor provides a course at a high school.
+High school faculty instructors deemed qualified and approved by the College to teach a college course at the high school will be compensated by the district.
+The district will be invoiced \$71.98 or as state rule requires per student semester hour for dual students taking college credit hour classes during the fall or spring terms at any College location.
+The District will be invoiced \$2.33 or as state rule requires per student clock hour for dual students taking clock hour courses listed on Appendix C.

+On-line, synchronous web conferencing, or other technology-based classes offered by the College are on the College campus.
 The District will be invoiced by the College and payment should be made to the College within thirty (30) days of the date of the invoice.
 The College shall provide the standard tuition rate for the upcoming school year to the District.
-The invoice will be issued one week after the midterm advisory grades are issued for that term.
+The College will issue an invoice to the District.